KAIST-Visual-AI-Group/PartSTAD/README.md

 Data preprocessing can be performed using the command below. `--category` specifies the class category, `--data_dir` is the directory of the PartNet-Mobility dataset downloaded in the **Data Preparation** step, and `--save_dir` is the directory where the preprocessed data will be saved.

 > :bulb: **To execute data preprocessing, a finetuned GLIP checkpoint corresponding to the class category is required.
 It can be downloaded from [here](https://huggingface.co/datasets/minghua/PartSLIP/tree/main/models).
-Please download checkpoints to `models/`.**
+Please download checkpoints to `models/`.
+Also SAM checkpoint is required, so please download it from [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)**

 ```
 python preprocess.py \